carpentries/lesson-transition/README.md

 These scripts require a setup with R and access to the internet.
 It is currently a work in progress and may evolve in the future.

+The repositories that have previously been transferred can be found in [repos.md].

 ## Usage

 To add a lesson for translation, there are two steps: